SharmaKumarRohit/Library-Mangagement-System/README.md

 ## /users

-GET: Get all the list of users in the system
+GET: Get all the list of users in the system <br />
 POST: Create / Register a new user

 ## /users/{id}

-GET: Get a user by their ID
+GET: Get a user by their ID <br />
-PUT: Updating a user by their ID
+PUT: Updating a user by their ID <br />
 DELETE: Delating a user by their ID (Check if the user still has an issued book) && {is there any fine / penalty to be collected}

 ## /users/subscription-details/{id}